Freelancing & The Design Business

 Which industries face the most significant disruption threats?

-Sectors like finance, healthcare, transportation, and manufacturing are seeing massive disruption thanks to shifting consumer habits and emerging technologies.
+Sectors such as finance, healthcare, transportation, and manufacturing are experiencing significant disruption due to shifting consumer habits and emerging technologies.
 Still, no industry is immune in an age of exponential technological change.

 What does it take to find a disruptive startup?

-Key ingredients include an ambitious vision, technical expertise, a risk-taking culture, patient financing, speed to market, outstanding talent, iterative product design, and laser targeting of underserved customers.
+Key ingredients include an ambitious vision, technical expertise, a risk-taking culture, patient financing, speed to market, outstanding talent, iterative product design, and laser-targeted focus on underserved customers.

 How do leading disruptors sustain innovation over time?

-They embed reinvention into corporate culture, support internal risk-taking, aggressively acquire startups, decentralise decision authority, attract young talent, and leverage new technologies faster than competitors.
+They embed reinvention into corporate culture, support internal risk-taking, aggressively acquire startups, decentralise decision-making authority, attract young talent, and leverage new technologies more quickly than their competitors.

 Why do disruptive startups outperform more giant corporations?

-A lack of bureaucracy enables faster decision cycles, so startups adapt quickly.
-Lean teams relentlessly fix oversights as they discover them.
+A lack of bureaucracy enables faster decision-making cycles, allowing startups to adapt quickly.
+Lean teams relentlessly address oversights as they are discovered.
 Startups also attract top entrepreneurial talent motivated by competitive urgency and equity upside.

 What should incumbents do to respond to market disruption?